Watch and wait for Hodgkin lymphoma

 If you are worried about delaying treatment, here are some helpful tips:

 • Make sure you understand why watch and wait is recommended and what other treatment options there may be.
-If you have any concerns, talk to your doctor.
+If you have any concerns, talk to your cancer doctor.

 • Try to focus on the present rather than what might happen in the future.

-• Express your feelings – you can do this by talking to family and friends, joining a support group or online forum, or by keeping a journal.
+• Express your feelings.
+You can do this by talking to family and friends, joining a support group or online forum, or by keeping a journal.

 Although watch and wait can be difficult to adjust to at first, many people find it gets easier with time.